 - Over 100 billion pieces of junk mail are delivered in the US every year, with 60% going to landfill.

-– Similar to the proportion of mail that is junk, spam takes up 85% of all emails online.
+- Like the proportion of mail that’s junk, spam takes up 85% of all emails online.

-Where can you take these items to recycle/dispose of them for free?
+Where can you take junk mail to recycle or dispose of it for free?

-In the UK you can often recycle junk mail for free as long as you pay your council tax bill.
-Recycling is a service offered by the local council, so as long as you are not in arrears to the local authority you can recycle any and all junk mail that comes your way.
+In the UK you can often recycle junk mail for free in your household recycling bin if you pay your council tax bill.
+Recycling is a service offered by the local council, so as long as you’re not in arrears to the local authority, you can recycle any and all junk mail that comes through your door this way.

 Learn about more